 Evaluation of potential wetland impacts due to Fermilab activities continued to be accomplished through the NEPA, FESS Design, and FESS Comment and Compliance review processes.
 The laboratory continued to use Task Manager/Construction Coordinator training to instruct participants in how to ensure that potential work areas are screened for the presence of wetlands and to be aware of all aspects of environmental compliance management.
-Several wetland delineation activities were conducted as part of the Surface Water Management Program (SWaMP) and in support of facility projects managed by FESS.
-In 2017, Clean Water Act Section 404 Regional Permits were received for the following projects: Lab 6 pond improvements and low-head dam removal, Eola Road culvert replacement, and Giese Road power pole replacement.
+In July 2018, the U.S. Army Corps of Engineers issued a site-wide jurisdictional wetland determination for Fermilab.
+This determination allows the laboratory to perform work within non-jurisdictional exempt or isolated wetlands on site.
+The determination is valid for five years.